 The fatty oil expressed from the seeds of Gynocardia odorata, R. Br.
-[Bentl. and Trim., Med.
+[Bentl. and Trim.
+Med.
 Pl. vol. i. plate 28], or of Gynocardia Prainii, Desp.

-Characters and Test.-A brownish-yellow oil or fat of varying consistence, with a characteristic odour and a somewhat acrid taste.
+Characters and Test.-A brownish-yellow oil or fat having a characteristic odour, somewhat acrid taste, and of varying consistence.
 It may fully liquefy only at 107.6° F. (42° C.), resolidifying in different periods and at different temperatures down to 60° F. (15.5° C.).
 It has an acid reaction.
 Specific gravity not constant, but usually from 0.930 to 0.954 at 86° to 104° F. (30° to 40° C.).
-Cold alcohol (90 per cent.) dissolves the greater part of the Oil, repeated treatment with warm alcohol (90 per cent.) dissolving the remainder.
-It is soluble also in purified ether, chloroform, and carbon bisulphide.
+Cold alcohol (90 per cent.) dissolves the greater part of the Oil, repeated treatment with warmed alcohol (90 per cent.) dissolving the remainder.
+It is soluble also in purified ether, chloroform, carbon bisulphide.
 It may contain a little non-fatty matter not taken up by these solvents and causing turbidity of the solutions.
-A mixture of twenty drops with one drop of sulphuric acid in a watch-glass acquires a reddish-brown coloration changing to olive-green.
+Twenty minims mixed with one minim of sulphuric acid in a watchglass gives a reddish-brown coloration changing to olivegreen.